 In California, lower-grade criminal offenses are classified as misdemeanors.
 Many (if not, most) people have their first interaction with the criminal justice system when they are arrested or charged with a misdemeanor.
 While misdemeanors are considered to be less serious crimes, the consequences that result from misdemeanor convictions can be quite serious.

 Know that if you are facing misdemeanor charges, you don’t have to navigate this situation alone.
 The knowledgeable, compassionate, and experienced Oakland misdemeanor lawyers of Lamano Law Office are here to defend your rights.
-Our all-women criminal defense team has spent more than 30 years of combined legal experience defending the rights of people who have been charged with misdemeanors in the East Bay.
+Our criminal defense team has spent more than 30 years of combined legal experience defending the rights of people who have been charged with misdemeanors in the East Bay.
 During that time, we have secured successful outcomes in more than 1,000 cases.